Schockwav3/SMILESGeneratorPredictor/README.md

 - RDKit: Open-source cheminformatics software.
 - DeepSMILES: An alternative compact representation of SMILES.
 - PyTorch: An open-source machine learning library.

+- `chembl_smiles.txt`: Contains 1.8 million molecule SMILES strings from Chembl Database for the base training of the LSTM
+    - `ChemblDatensatzAXLKinase.txt`: Contains known AXL kinase inhibitors from Chembl / NIB Database for the training of the Siamse Network